jennyinc777/WearableComputing/CODEBOOK.md

 ---

 ## Codebook Description
-This code book modifies and updates the original codebook from the Human Activity Recognition Using Smartphones Dataset to indicate all the variables and summaries calculated, along with units, and any other relevant information.
+This code book describes the modifications and updates that were done to the data from the Human Activity Recognition Using Smartphones Dataset.
+The code book also indicates all the variables and summaries calculated, along with units, and any other relevant information.

 ## Study Design